 TRANSLATION OF DOCUMENTS

-Please note that our Visa and Immigration Office is unable to provide translating services or recommend translators.
+Please note that our Office is unable to recommend translators or notaries.

 Must my passport be valid for at least 6 months to apply for a visa or travel to Australia?

 There is no requirement for your passport to be valid for at least 6 months.
 However, it must be valid for the duration/period of your intended stay in Australia.
 If you plan to get a new passport, do this before you apply.